theolivenbaum/resin/README.md

 <a name="scale" id="scale"></a>
 ##Scaling

-Increase caching abilities with more RAM.
-Increase response and write times with faster CPU's and disks.
+Increase responses per second by with more RAM and more caching abilities, faster CPU's and solid disks.

 ####Extreme scaling

 Buy Gb network and use bare-metal.
-Shard the index and connect each subindex to each other in a network of nodes.
+Shard and connect each subindex to each other in a network of nodes.
+Call me, I'll show you.

 ####Google scale

 Service-orient the different parts of Resin and make query parsing, calculating of execution plans, scanning, scoring and resolving of documents each a service of its own.
 Distribute those services across a machine park, grouped by function.
 Have redundance and scalability within each group.
+Here is where .Net and Resin will show its real strengths.

 To the [top&#10548;](#top)